Admission Requirements for First-Time Freshmen

 Section 89030.7 of the California Education Code requires that the CSU establishes specific requirements for appeal procedures for a denial of admission.
 Each CSU campus must publish appeal procedures for applicants denied admission to the university.
 The procedure is limited to addressing campus decisions to deny an applicant admission to the university.

 Admission appeal procedures must address the basis for appeals, provide 15 business days for an applicant to submit an appeal, stipulate a maximum of one appeal per academic term, provide specific contact information for the individual or office to which the appeal should be submitted and indicate a time estimate for when the campus expects to respond to an appeal.
 The appeal procedures must be included in all denial of admission notifications to students, and must also be published on the campus website.

 Visit admissions.fullerton.edu/prospectivestudent/appeals.php for CSUF’s appeal form and procedures.
-Students receive decisions within three to four weeks of appeal submission.
+Students receive decisions within 30 days of appeal submission.

 The university reserves the right to select its students and deny admission to the university or any of its programs as the university, in its sole discretion, determines appropriate based on an applicant’s suitability and the best interests of the university.

 Cancellation of Admission